 4. Refer to your plan on a regular basis throughout the year; revise your plan annually.

-The IDP forms were designed to stimulate helpful discussion and define a specific training plan.
-Postdocs can download, complete and save the fillable form, send it to their faculty sponsors, and use it to guide annual IDP meetings.
+IDP forms stimulate discussion and define a specific training plan.
+Postdocs can download, complete, and save the form, send it to their faculty sponsors, and use it to guide annual IDP meetings.
 Ideally postdocs will share the completed form with faculty mentors before or during the IDP meeting.
-For new postdocs, we recommend using the Initial IDP form.
-For all current postdocs, we recommend using the Annual IDP form.
-These forms have been developed with input from faculty and postdocs at Stanford, and include sections on self-assessment, career exploration and goal setting.
+These forms have been developed with input from faculty and postdocs, and include sections on self-assessment, career exploration, and goal setting.

 Alternative Annual Meeting Form

 We recommend the faculty sponsor and postdoc use the Annual IDP form (see above) for the annual meeting.
 However, if the faculty sponsor and postdoc prefer to use the Alternative Annual Meeting Form (see below), this is an acceptable alternative.
 This form was developed by a Stanford School of Medicine faculty member.

-Note: Alternatives to these three forms must be approved by the Office of Postdoctoral Affairs: postdocidp[at]stanford[dot]edu.
+Note: Alternatives to these three forms must be pre-approved by OPA.

 All postdocs and faculty sponsors must verify their meetings.
-(See Step 3 above).
-This verification step provides an auditable record of compliance with University policy that all postdocs and faculty sponsors have at least one meeting per year that focuses on research and professional development.
+This provides an auditable record of compliance with University policy that all postdocs and faculty sponsors have at least one meeting per year that focuses on research and professional development.
 This procedure also complies with NIH policy and the National Academies' recommendations, as noted above.

 - Only the date of the meeting is recorded; your IDP and discussions with your mentor remain private between you and your faculty sponsor.

 Responsibilities of Sponsors

 A faculty sponsor inviting a Postdoctoral Scholar to Stanford works with that individual to develop a plan of research and goals for the period of training.
 The faculty member approves this plan, and during the term of the appointment ensures adequate office/laboratory space.
-In addition, members of the Stanford faculty are expected to:
+In addition, faculty are expected to: